csboros/biochat/README.md

 - List the endangered classes per kingdom Animalia
 - List all orders with endangered species for class Mammalia
 - List all families for primates with the number of endangered species
-- List all families for primates with the number of endangered species
 - Show all endangered species in the family of HOMINIDAE with link to IUCN
 - Show the taxonomy of Bornean Orangutans